eclipse-keyple/keyple-website/content/archives/docs-1.0/developer-guide/calypso-application.md

 * The invalidation status
 * The files, counters, SV data read or modified during the execution of the processes defined  by PoTransaction

-The Calypso PO fields are first populated from the CardSelectionResponse obtained through the PO selection process then each time a PoTransaction "process" method is invoked.
+The Calypso PO fields are first populated from the CardSelectionResponse obtained through the PO selection process then each time a PoTransaction "process" method is called.

 ```java
     ...